buysoft/buys-stash.github.io/_posts/2022-08-09-azdevops-selfhostedagents-insideaks.markdown

                 hostPath:
                   path: /var/run/docker.sock

-9. Lets apply all the files:
+9. Lets apply all the files (use full filepaths if you are not in the directory where these files are stored inside your current terminal session):

         kubectl apply -f Namespace.yml
         kubectl apply -f Secret.yml